-Students will use the Edexcel Studio book which has been written specifically for the new GCSE specification, supplemented by materials from Book 4 of the Tricolore Total course and teacher produced resources.
+Students will use a range of resources specifically designed for the new GCSE specification.
 They will continue to develop their skills in situations they might encounter in France or in contact with French people, as well as deepening their understanding of French contemporary life and cultural heritage.
 Online resources, games and discussion feature regularly in lessons.
 There is a grammar workbook, for additional grammar practice and revision.